A Power of Attorney enables you to appoint a person (or people) to be your “attorney”.

 The most common type of Power of Attorney is an enduring Power of Attorney.
-This means that if the person making the Power of Attorney (“the principal”) was to become of unsound mind, the Power of Attorney is still effective and the attorney can continue to manage the principle’s assets for them.
+This means that if the person making the Power of Attorney (“the principal”) was to become of unsound mind, the Power of Attorney is still effective and the attorney can continue to manage the principal’s assets for them.
 In order for a Power of Attorney to be enduring a Certificate, which forms part of the document, must be signed by a prescribed person e.g. a Solicitor, to the effect that the principal understood the nature and effect of the document.

 Can I appoint anyone as my Attorney?

 The appointment of an attorney is an important decision and one not to be made lightly.
 It is best that an attorney be over 18 years of age and should be someone you trust implicitly.
 It could be for example, your spouse, children or significant person in your life.

 Can I revoke my appointment of an Attorney?

 Yes.
 You can revoke the appointment of your Attorney at any time.
 You should advise your attorney in writing or verbally of their appointment being revoked.
 Written advice is best, especially if your Power of Attorney is registered at the Land & Property Information (LPI).

 Does my Power of Attorney need to be registered with any organisation?

 Your Power of Attorney will need to be registered with the LPI, if your attorney has to deal with property on your behalf e.g. sell your home.

 What happens to my Power of Attorney if I die?

 A Power of Attorney is automatically revoked upon death.